How does the / Forensic Acquisition and Investigation Host deployment script operate?

 sudo chmod +x ./cado-host

-• Runs the Cado Host binary and removes the collected archive:
+- Runs the / Forensic Acquisition and Investigation Host binary and removes the collected archive:

 If the execution fails, it displays an error message with troubleshooting instructions.

 Note the --no_cleanup flag is not passed, so the script will clean up after the binary has run by deleting the collected archive.
-If this flag is passed, or pre-signed data is not given to Cado Host, the script will not delete the collected archive.
+If this flag is passed, or pre-signed data is not given to / Forensic Acquisition and Investigation Host, the script will not delete the collected archive.

 The pre-signed data is a JSON object that contains information required to upload data to a cloud storage provider.
 An example of this JSON object is as follows: